First Price vs. Second Price Auction Explained

 • Bidder C offers $4.

-Because the first-price auction model is used, Bidder B, who has the highest bid, wins the auction and pays $5, which is the exact amount he bid.
+Because the first-price auction model is used, Bidder B, who has the highest bid, wins the auction and pays $5, the exact amount he bid.

 What is Bid Shading?